DPenner1/Primell/README.md

 - I was speed learning F#, I opted to glaze over access modifiers for the most part, I couldn't usually remember what the default access modifier was for a given context.
 Partially for that reason, I stuck to C# naming and casing conventions, but also I wasn't initially sure if the entire implementation would be F# or just the data structures.
 - On naming, I had originally simply called the language Prime, but changed to avoid potential trademark issue with HP Prime.
 Primell was derived as Prime List Language.
 - I opted not to add the Antlr4 generated source files to the `.gitignore` to allow for users to run the project without self-generating the files.
+- At the moment, I'm relatively happy with the code for the core Primell datatypes.
+However, the structure of parsing/execution code is a bit messy.
+There's a bit of a through line of Engine->Parser->Operators, with all 3 depending on a program state object (it was a mutable C# solution afterall).
+But that gets messy with the operators that require access to external reference, eg. I/O (engine) or branches (parser).
+For now, I'm going to keep hacking it, because whenever I get to user-defined operators, I expect to have to make an architecture change at that time anyways.